IU-PR/Capstone_project/content/docs/2025/KIZAK/week5.md

     * **User 4**
       * "I like it.
 Wish good luck on final presentation"

+In case if you want to try our project visit kizak.ru

 ### 🔎 **Analyze**

 * Server lack of resources (not enough RAM)